-- Degree: Bachelor's Degree received within the last 60 months or anticipated to be received by 9/2/2022 12:00:00 - Academic Level(s): Post-Bachelor's or Undergraduate Students. - Discipline(s): - Life Health and Medical Sciences (48 ●)
+• Degree: Bachelor's Degree or Master's Degree received within the last 60 month(s).

+- Academic Level(s): Graduate Students, Post-Bachelor's, or Post-Master's.

+- Discipline(s):

+- Life Health and Medical Sciences (51 ●)

 Affirmation

 I certify that I have not previously been employed by CDC or by a contractor working directly for CDC.
 I understand that CDC does not permit individuals with a prior employment relationship with CDC or its contractors to participate as trainees in the ORISE program.
 (Exceptions may be granted for individuals who, since the previous CDC employment, have obtained a new STEM degree which necessitates training in a new field.)